The DNA sequence is composed of a series of nucleotides abbreviated as 'A', 'C', 'G', and 'T'.

 Approach 1: Sliding Window with Hash Map (O(n) time, O(n) space)

-DNA characters come from only four possibilities, so each can be encoded using 2 bits: A=00, C=01, G=10, T=11.
-A 10-character sequence therefore fits inside a 20-bit integer.
-Instead of storing substrings, convert each window into its integer representation and update it using a rolling hash.
-Shift the current value left by 2 bits, add the new character encoding, and mask the lowest 20 bits to maintain the 10-character window.
+DNA characters come from a set of four symbols, which means each can be encoded using 2 bits.
+Map A=00, C=01, G=10, and T=11.
+A 10-character sequence therefore fits into a 20-bit integer.
+Instead of storing substrings, maintain a rolling integer hash.
+Shift the current value left by 2 bits, add the new character’s encoding, and mask the result to keep only the latest 20 bits.

 This approach utilizes a sliding window technique combined with a hash map (or dictionary) to identify 10-letter-long sequences that appear more than once.
 You slide the window across the string and keep track of all sequences in a hash map.
 If a sequence is found more than once, it's added to the result list.